paraskevasleivadaros/Portable-Pixel-Map-Negative/ReadMe.md

 Press Enter, that&#39;s it!

-You can see the results using Viewer.exe that is included inside this repo
+You can check the result with the preview software included inside this repo or with any other program that recognizes the PPM format

 * * *